-Figure 13.2: JupyterLab BCM extensions section with kernel templates and accessed via navigation menu→dedicated BCM extension panel→kernel templates section.
+Figure 11.2: JupyterLab BCM extensions section with kernel templates and accessed via the navigation path: menu > dedicated BCM extension panel > kernel templates section.

 However, the templates provided by BCM are listed in the panel only if they can be used on the cluster.
 This means that the templates are listed only after the associated workload manager instance, or associated Kubernetes configuration (such as a Kubernetes operator), have been deployed by cluster manager utilities.
 For example: